What is the Ministerial Formation Network?

-We will offer three things to each participant in the program:
+We offer three things to each participant in the program:

-Participants will be able to choose to receive their discernment support from either an individual vocational advisor or in a group experience.
-For those who would like the support of others who share an aspect of their identity, we may offer a limited number of identity group options.
-We will also offer the option for participants to specify identity preferences for their Vocational Advisor.
+Participants can choose to receive their discernment support from either an individual vocational advisor or in a group experience (provided they enroll in the summer/fall).
+For those who would like the support of others who share an aspect of their identity, we offer identity group options.
+We also offer the option for participants to specify identity preferences for their Vocational Advisor.
 We cannot guarantee our ability to make identity matches, but we will do our best.

-Drawing on research about the transition into ministry, we will offer 4 webinars per year on a variety of topics.
+Drawing on research about the transition into ministry, we offer webinars each year on a variety of topics.
 Participants may choose which webinars are most relevant to their own learning goals.

 What are the Ministerial Formation Network eligibility requirements?

-Pending a positive vote extending membership eligibility to aspirants during the UUMA Ministry Days in 2017, a person will need to be either an aspirant or a candidate for the Unitarian Universalist ministry and a member in good standing of the UUMA to participate in the MFN.
+To enroll in the program, a person must be either an aspirant or a candidate for the Unitarian Universalist ministry and a member in good standing of the UUMA.
 As long as this criteria is met, there is no limit to the number of years a person may participate in the MFN.

-Many UUMA members will volunteer for leadership roles within the MFN.
-Ministers who have achieved at least preliminary fellowship will serve as individual Vocational Advisors, Discernment Group leaders, MFN Liaisons and webinar presenters.
+Many UUMA members volunteer for leadership roles within the MFN.
+Ministers who have achieved at least preliminary fellowship serve as individual Vocational Advisors, Discernment Group leaders, MFN Liaisons and webinar presenters.